plone/documentation/docs/install/create-project-cookieplone.md

 You can accept the default values in square brackets (`[default-option]`) by hitting the {kbd}`Enter` key, or enter your preferred values.

 For ease of documentation, we will use the default values and thus create a project using the Volto frontend.

-To create a project using the ClassicUI frontend instead answer `No` when asked `Use Volto as frontend (Yes/no)`.

 ```{tip}
 See Cookieplone's README for how to [Use options to avoid prompts](https://github.com/plone/cookieplone/?tab=readme-ov-file#use-options-to-avoid-prompts).